 There have been a few studies around color and CTAs, but it’s hard to determine what the “best” colors will be for your buttons without testing.
 Aim to limit your button colors to one or two that will stand out from the rest of your website.

-The fewer colors you use, the cleaner your store will look.
+The fewer colors you use in call-to-action buttons, the cleaner your store will look.
 Plus, readers won’t be distracted from the rest of your copy by a rainbow of “Buy Now!” and “Sign Up!” buttons sprinkled throughout your site.

 It’s hard to go wrong with your “highlight” colors that are already used elsewhere in your branding and to which your audience responds well.